How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Biodiversity loss

-Biodiversity loss refers to the reduction in the variety of living species.
+This refers to a reduction in the variety of living species.

 Water contamination